[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 – bind to VERTICAL MOUSE AXIS (Y AXIS) - just move it up and down

-filter: automatic (automatically sets to wheel (direct) since it is an analogue axis)
+filter: automatic (automatically sets to wheel (direct) since it is an analogue input!)

 inverted axis: enabled (unless you like natural scrolling or prefer brakes to be applied by moving the mouse upwards)